ignatiusmb/aubade/workspace/content/artisan/+article.md

 export function forge(options: Options = {}): typeof engrave;
 ```

-create a parser instance with custom options, overriding renderers for specific tokens. for example, to change how inline emphasis is rendered:
+`forge()` creates a parser instance with custom rendering rules. use it when you need to override how specific tokens are transformed into HTML.

 ```typescript
 import { engrave, forge } from 'aubade/artisan';